 Who Uses EDI?

-EDI has been used in the past primarily by automotive and retail businesses, however in the past few years, the format has been more widely adopted.
-Manufacturing, healthcare, pharmaceutical, utility, and construction companies are good examples of EDI clients.
+EDI has been used in the past primarily by automotive and retail businesses; however, in the past few years, the format has been more widely adopted by many industries, like manufacturing, healthcare, pharmaceutical, utility, and construction companies are good examples of EDI clients.

 Here is a list of the top 12 industries that commonly utilize EDI daily,